dgrant/django_recipes/README.md

 1. Fork or clone the project.
 1. Run ./createVirtualEnv.sh to create a virtualenv environment in an env directory with the correct dependencies.
 1. Copy django_recipes/settings/local.py.example to local.py and alter settings as necessary.
+1. Create database (not necessary if using sqlite)
 1. Run ". ./setlocal.sh"
 1. Run ./manage.py syncdb from the menu
 1. Run ./manage.py runserver